julesjulian/word-jumper/README.md

 Word Jumper package
 ===========

-Provides ability to jump into camelCase words using:
+Provides ability to jump into camelCase and UPPER_CASE words using:

 * `ctrl-alt-right` - to move cursor(s) right
 * `ctrl-alt-left` - to move cursor(s) left